rdavis223/Umbra/README.md

 -Remember since your only weapon is a small knife, you will have to get pretty close to zombies in order to damage them!
 Try to time it so you hit them before they hit you! <br>
 -I encourage you to play the game as intended, but I understand that marking can be a time consuming task.
 Because of this I added a Hint function that will help you find the helicopter to test that the goal exists and works.
 Pressing the L key will cause the player to automatically turn in the direction towards the helicopter. <br>
 -Originally in my pitch, I planned for the compass to be a tool that the player has to find in the game world in order to use.
 While developing, I found that the orienteering proved too difficult without a compass, so I decided to add it as a default. <br>
--I did not have the time to add additional weapons for this prototype, and hence a durability system.
+-I did not have the time to add additional weapons, a durability system, or the unique health system planned in my pitch for this prototype.
 I am still planning to add these elements to the game if development moves forward. <br>

 <b>Asset Sources:</b><br>
 -Sword slash sound effect: https://www.youtube.com/watch?v=Oa1mfoOInbA <br>